Amaguk2023/PasswordGenerator/README.md

 # Description

-The user has the option to select the length/amount of passwords.
+- The user has the option to select the length/amount of passwords.
 Passwords are written inside a .txt file and then exported to the users' pwd.

-New additions:
+# The Newest additions
 - Public/Private key generator.
 - Password encryption/decryption.

+# Requirements
-Extra libraries that must be imported: sys, string.
+1. Extra libraries that must be imported: sys, string.

+# Instructions :zap:
-First module to run >> menu.prompt.py
+1. First run the file called menu.prompt.py